pszufe/OpenStreetMapX.jl/README.md

 4. Press the "*Export*" button on the left.
 Note that sometimes the *Export* link does not work - in this case click one of the links below the Export button (for example the *Overpass API* link)

-**Any pull requests are welcome!**

 #### Acknowledgments
 <sup>This code is a major re-write of project - available at [https://github.com/tedsteiner/OpenStreetMap.jl](https://github.com/tedsteiner/OpenStreetMap.jl) .

-Compared to the original package major changes include:
+Compared to the original package major changes include among many others:

 - `LightGraphs.jl` is used for map data storage
 - Several changes with routing algorithm (currently finding a route in a 1 million people city takes around 150ms)